thombles/dw2019rust/modules/03 - Generating headers automatically.md

 ## Overview

-* Add functions to `libanvil` that take an argument and has a return value
+* Add functions to `libanvil` that take an argument and have a return value
 * Install cbindgen and use it to generate a C header

 ## Instructions